Michael Kensak, Ph.D.

 B.A., Princeton University

 Through medieval and renaissance literature, linguistics and German, Dr. Kensak seeks to impart a love for words—their meaning, power and history.
 He earned degrees in German and music from Princeton and his Ph.D. in English from Vanderbilt.
-Kensak's research on Chaucer’s Canterbury Tales involves medieval pilgrimage narratives, language theory, alchemical lore and the idea of spiritual inebriation.
-His work has appeared in journals like The Chaucer Review, Studies in Philology and Philological Quarterly.
-Kensak is currently working on a project funded by the Lilly Endowment to produce a multimedia German textbook.
-In addition to German, he is proficient in Latin, Middle English, Old English, and has a reading knowledge of several more languages.
+Kensak's research on Chaucer’s Canterbury Tales involves medieval pilgrimage narratives, language theory, alchemical lore, and the idea of spiritual inebriation.
+His work has appeared in journals like The Chaucer Review, Studies in Philology, and Philological Quarterly.
+Funded by the Lilly Foundation, Kensak produced a multimedia German textbook which he uses in four German courses.
+In addition to German, he is proficient in Latin, Middle English, and Old English, and has a reading knowledge of several more languages.

 - “In Memoriam: Emerson Brown, Jr.” The Chaucer Review 37 (2002): 190-194.